executionByFork/MCC_Mod_Manager/README.md

   - Applications which manage mods by using symbolic links need to run with Administrator privileges, and this poses a security threat to the user.
 This application does **NOT** need Administrator privileges to run, because it avoids using symlinks.

 ## USAGE
 I have recorded a video on how to use this tool in its entirety [here](https://www.youtube.com/watch?v=wvRcdXpgIos).
-However, although most of it still applies, it is somewhat out of date now.
-I will be making a new video soon.
+However, although most of it still applies, it is pretty out of date now.
+I will be making a new video soon(TM).
 The details listed below are a fully up to date.

 ### Top Bar and Buttons
 - You can drag the window by holding down the left mouse on the light gray bar at the top of the window.